galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 **Formik**

-This is a library that helps us manage our forms regarding to form state, validation, errors and schema definition.
-In the following there is an example of how we can use it to manage a simple form.
+This is a library that helps us manage certain aspects of forms such as state, validation, errors and schema definition.
+The following example shows how we can use it to manage a simple form.

 ```javascript
 import React from 'react';